ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/HowToGuides/AddingAnInteractable/README.md

 ### Step 2

-Expand the `Tilia Interactors Interactables Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Interactors Interactables Unity -> Runtime -> Interactables -> Prefabs` directory then drag and drop the`Interactions.Interactable` prefab into the Unity Hierarchy window.
+Expand the `Tilia Interactors Interactables Unity` package directory in the Unity Project window and select the `Packages -> Tilia Interactors Interactables Unity -> Runtime -> Interactables -> Prefabs` directory then drag and drop the`Interactions.Interactable` prefab into the Unity Hierarchy window.

 ![Drag And Drop Interactables Prefab Into Hierarchy](assets/images/DragAndDropInteractablesPrefabIntoHierarchy.png)